-ICoSS Year 10 Curriculum Booklet 2022-23 Subject Cambridge National Certificate in Child Development Examination Board OCR Main topics/areas studied this year The Cambridge National Certificate in Child Development is designed with both practical and theoretical elements, which will prepare students for further qualifications in Child Care, Health and Social Care, Psychology, Sociology and Biology.
-Health and well-being for child development Working as a health or childcare professional needs an understanding of the care needs for children of all ages, starting right from the pre-conception stage.
-It's important to understand the key factors that impact on becoming pregnant, having a healthy pregnancy and creating a safe and healthy environment for the baby when it is born so that you can help and support those in your care.
-Create a safe environment and understand the nutritional needs of children from birth to five years In this unit, you will learn how to create a safe environment for children from birth to five years in childcare settings.
-You will investigate and choose equipment that is both suitable and safe for use and will learn about their nutrition and dietary needs.
-Understand the development of a child from one to five years To work with children in nursery and education settings, it's vital to have a good understanding of how they develop.
-As well as developing physically, children develop socially and intellectually over time.
-Play is a key factor in a child's development process, so being able to plan and complete appropriate play activities with them is essential for working in these settings.
-A Cambridge National Certificate is equivalent to one GCSE but is assessed differently.
+Subject Cambridge National Certificate in Child Development Examination Board OCR Main topics/areas studied this year The Cambridge National Certificate in Child Development is designed with both practical and theoretical elements, which will prepare students for further qualifications in Child Care, Health and Social Care, Psychology, Sociology and Biology.
+Health and well-being for child development In this unit you will learn about the importance of pre-conception health and reproduction, antenatal care and preparation for birth.
+You'll also learn about postnatal care and the conditions in which a child can thrive. o Pre-conception health and reproduction o Antenatal care and preparation for birth o Postnatal checks, postnatal care and the conditions for development o Childhood illnesses and a child safe environment.
+Create a safe environment and understand the nutritional needs of children from birth to five years In this unit you will learn how to create a safe environment for children from birth to five years in childcare settings.
+You'll research and choose equipment that is suitable and safe for use and will learn about children's nutrition and dietary needs o Creating a safe environment in a childcare setting o Choosing suitable equipment for a childcare setting o Nutritional needs of children from birth to five years Understand the development of a child from one to five years In this unit you will learn the physical, intellectual and social developmental norms for children from one to five years.
+You'll understand the importance of creating plans and providing different play activities to support children in their development o Physical, intellectual and social developmental norms from one to five years o Stages and types of play and how play benefits development o Observe the development of a child aged one to five years o Plan and evaluate play activities for a child aged one to five years for a chosen area of development A Cambridge National Certificate is equivalent to one GCSE but is assessed differently.
 There is one exam and the rest of the course is assessed through coursework.
 Students should choose a vocational course if they are highly organised and are able to meet deadlines, enjoy coursework and are considering a career in the Child Care/Education sectors.
 Assessment Headlines One exam Two coursework units.
 Deadlines for coursework are very strict so you must be prepared for this.
-Useful websites or resources • www.ocr.org.uk End of year exam will assess Topics listed above
+Useful websites or resources • www.ocr.org.uk